Kaiser Chiefs' Ricky Wilson explains the story behind I Predict A Riot

 Behind the Kaisers' biggest anthems is a snapshot of 21st Century Britain...

-I Predict A Riot was the second single to be released from Kaiser Chiefs' debut album, Employment, in November 2004.
+I Predict A Riot was the second single to be released from Kaiser Chiefs' debut album, Employment, on 1 November 2004.

 The song paints a pretty bleak picture of booze Britain, describing revellers getting "lairy," women walking around with "no clothes on," and men in "tracksuits," starting fights for no good reason.